harmonylang/harmonylang/README.md

 ## Release Notes

+### 2.3.0
+- Updated for compatibility with Harmony 1.2.3564
+- Improved Harmony installation process and outputs
+- Bug fixes

 ### 2.2.0
 - Updated for compatibility with Harmony 1.2.3125
 - Upgraded Melody Analysis Suite for graph generation support